charleneclee/cssi-prework-json-ajax-intro/README.md

 ## Overview

-* Introduction to JSON
+* Understand the basics of Javascript Object Notation (JSON)
-* Using AJAX
+* Use AJAX to submit a request to an API
-* Parsing JSON Data
+* Parse JSON Data from an API
-* Example with Spotify's API
+* Get familiar with Spotify's API
-* Resources

 ## Introduction to JSON